Healthier Snacks That May Support Your Weight Loss Goals

 How healthier snacks may promote weight loss

-• Prevent overeating: Because snacking between meals fends off hunger, it may help curb food cravings and reduce the possibility of overeating at your next meal—particularly when you pair ingredients that are high in protein and fiber, according to a 2016 review of studies on snacking published in the journal Advances in Nutrition.
-London also advocates adding fat to the mix.
+• Reduce the chance of overeating: Because snacking between meals fends off hunger, it may help reduce the possibility of overeating at your next meal—particularly when you pair ingredients that are high in protein and fiber, according to a 2016 review of studies on snacking published in the journal Advances in Nutrition.
+Jaclyn London, RD, also advocates adding fat to the mix.

-• Curb sugar cravings: If you tend to reach for sweets when you feel extra hungry, pairing high-fiber and high-protein foods can potentially help alleviate that urge.
+• Diminish the desire to eat sweets: If you tend to reach for something high in sugar when you feel hungry, having a snack that pairs high-fiber and high-protein foods can potentially help alleviate that urge.
 Fiber helps to slow the rate of digestion and absorption in your gastrointestinal tract, London says, while protein requires more "work" to break down and digests at a slower rate.
-It’s one reason why pairing an apple (for its fiber) and cheese (which serves up protein) rather than choosing one or the other may help you feel fuller for longer.
+It’s one reason why pairing an apple (for its fiber) and cheese (which serves up protein) may help you feel fuller for longer.

-For some healthier snacks that can lead to weight loss (and actually taste good), read on:
+For some healthier snacks that can support weight loss (and actually taste good), read on:

 Go savory: 8 healthy snack ideas

-Remember: If your savory snack contains protein, fiber, and healthy fats, it’s most likely a healthy choice.
+Remember: You want your savory snack to contain protein, fiber, and healthy fats.
 “I typically recommend combos that combine produce, whole grains, starchy veggies, satisfying protein, and fat-containing additions like nuts and nut butters, seeds, spreads—like hummus and tahini—hard boiled eggs, or cheese,” London says.
-Alternatives may include:
+Some snacking inspiration:

 1. Edamame